1iyiwei/text2speech/README.md

 ## Requirement ##

-Windows, preferrably 7 or 10 for reasonable voice synthesis.
+Windows, preferably 7 or 10 for reasonable voice quality.

 ## Usage ##